walterbender/Syllabi/edtech.md

 Approach
 --------

-The approach we take is to emerse the student into an authentic problem-solving scenario in which they apply the principles of Constructionist Learning to their own pursuits.
+The approach we take is to immerse the student into an authentic problem-solving scenario in which they apply the principles of Constructionist Learning to their own pursuits.
 Students learn about Constructionist Learning by engaging in Constructionist Learning.